 Then a friend told her about a small startup, the Coalition for Public Safety, which needed a project manager to work on criminal justice reform.
 It was time for Harris to get back out there, her friend said.
-She had a gift, he told her, and while she may not have the most polite tactics, she had an ability to make things happen that other people had written off and give a voice to the voiceless — something that’s especially impactful in criminal justice work.
+She had a gift, he told her, and while she may not have the most polite tactics, she had an ability to make things happen that other people had written off — something that’s especially impactful in criminal justice work.

 In May 2015, Harris joined CPS, a coalition of about a half dozen national groups that seeks to fix flawed criminal justice policies.
 The original CPS groups — both left and right organizations, from the American Civil Liberties Union to the Faith & Freedom Coalition — focused on jumpstarting policy discussions and educating voters on what needs to change.